Apple Podcasts | Google Podcasts | Stitcher | Spotify

 We appreciate you!

-The Epic Takes Mixtape: Human-First Highlights from 100 Episodes
+The Epic Takes Mixtape: Human-Centered Highlights from 100 Episodes

 The theme here is a mixtape.
 As with musician, bands, and songs, each person and each take here stands alone.
 But they’re brought together and sequenced intentionally to create a cohesive whole, as well.